 Then, we can further break down the fluxes and look at how much primary flux we have compared to how much secondary flux.
 This is called our flux ratio.
 It’s generally written as the ratio of R2O:RO.

 Historical and contemporary research have shown that a flux ratio of 0.3:0.7 contributes to the highest durability of a glaze.
 As you can see, this is the flux ratio that Stull used in his research.
-0.3 moles of Sodium, to 0.7 moles of Calcium.
+0.3 moles of Potassium, to 0.7 moles of Calcium.

 With a consistent flux ratio, all he did was vary the amounts of Silica and Alumina to create glazes at all points on the map.